-A regular expression literal is an input element that is converted to a RegExp object (section 15.10) each time the literal is evaluated.
+A regular expression literal is an input element that is converted to a RegExp object (see 15.10) each time the literal is evaluated.
 Two regular expression literals in a program evaluate to regular expression objects that never compare as === to each other even if the two literals' contents are identical.
-A RegExp object may also be created at runtime by new RegExp (section 15.10.4) or calling the RegExp constructor as a function (section 15.10.3).
+A RegExp object may also be created at runtime by new RegExp (see 15.10.4) or calling the RegExp constructor as a function (15.10.3).

 The productions below describe the syntax for a regular expression literal and are used by the input element scanner to find the end of the regular expression literal.
-The strings of characters comprising the RegularExpressionBody and the RegularExpressionFlags are passed uninterpreted to the regular expression constructor, which interprets them according to its own, more stringent grammar.
-An implementation may extend the regular expression constructor's grammar, but it should_must_not extend the RegularExpressionBody and RegularExpressionFlags productions or the productions used by these productions.
+The Strings of characters comprising the RegularExpressionBody and the RegularExpressionFlags are passed uninterpreted to the regular expression constructor, which interprets them according to its own, more stringent grammar.
+An implementation may extend the regular expression constructor's grammar, but it must not extend the RegularExpressionBody and RegularExpressionBody and the regular expression constructor's grammar, but it must not extend the RegularExpressionBody and RegularExpressionFlags productions or the productions used by these productions.

-RegularExpressionLiteral ::

-/ RegularExpressionBody / RegularExpressionFlags
+RegularExpressionLiteral :: / RegularExpressionBody / RegularExpressionFlags

-RegularExpressionBody::

-RegularExpressionFirstChar RegularExpressionChars
+RegularExpressionBody :: RegularExpressionFirstChar RegularExpressionChars

-RegularExpressionChars::

-[empty]

-RegularExpressionChars RegularExpressionChar
+RegularExpressionChars :: [empty] RegularExpressionChars RegularExpressionChar

-RegularExpressionFirstChar::

-RegularExpressionNonTerminator but not or \ or \ or [RegularExpressionBackslashSequence RegularExpressionClass
+RegularExpressionFirstChar :: RegularExpressionNonTerminator but not \ or \ or / or [ RegularExpressionBackslashSequence RegularExpressionClass

-RegularExpressionChar ::

-RegularExpressionNonTerminator but not \ or / or [
+RegularExpressionChar :: RegularExpressionNonTerminator but not \ or / or [ RegularExpressionBackslashSequence RegularExpressionClass

-RegularExpressionBackslashSequence

-RegularExpressionClass

-RegularExpressionBackslashSequence ::
+RegularExpressionBackslashSequence :: \ RegularExpressionNonTerminator

-\ NonTerminator

-RegularExpressionNonTerminator ::

-SourceCharacter but not LineTerminator
+RegularExpressionNonTerminator :: SourceCharacter but not LineTerminator

-RegularExpressionClass::
+RegularExpressionClass :: [ RegularExpressionClassChars ]